If you're planning your next move, there are 7 things to do in Marrakech that you should add to your list. Keep reading to get the scoop.

 6. Make friends with the local population

-You can meet locals just about anywhere - in the markets, in the souks, in the neighborhoods, etc. Moroccans are known for their hospitality.
+You can meet locals just about anywhere - in markets, souks, neighbourhoods, etc. Moroccans are known for their hospitality.
 They often invite newcomers to their homes for a cup of tea.

 So when you're walking around the city, keep an open mind.
 Sports clubs, meet-up groups and, of course, sharing food are other great ways to meet Moroccans.